Blending African and Irish Sensibilities in Virginia’s Music

 - Suggest ways for students to make their own stringed instrument.
 In the case of banjo-like instruments, guide them in finding a frame, a cover like canvas cloth or plastic, with a neck of a board or stick with strings.

 from African Musical Instruments (1980) | FW08460

-- In addition to the banjo, Africans who were brought to the new world knew a variety of percussion instruments including drums, and made their own out of local materials in their American communities.
+- In addition to the banjo, enslaved Africans who were brought to the new world knew a variety of percussion instruments including drums, and made their own out of local materials in their new American surroundings.
 Have students listen to “African Musical Instruments.”

 - The liner notes include lesson plans to incorporate this music into the classroom.

 from Black Banjo Songsters of North Carolina and Virginia (1998) | SFW40079